 Intimate public displays of affection

-You can be arrested for intimate public displays of affection between adults, including kissing.
+You can be arrested for intimate public displays of affection, including kissing.
 This type of behaviour can attract the attention of local authorities.

 If you engage in unauthorised preaching or distribute non-Islamic religious material to Muslims, you can be imprisoned and deported.